Ryder-Robots/rr_mousebot_bringup/CONSTRUCTION.md

 ### Elegoo Centauri Carbon Printer Settings

-Configure these settings in your slicer (OrcaSlicer recommended) for optimal PETG prints on the Centauri Carbon.
+Configure these settings in your slicer (Elegoo Slicer recommended) for optimal PETG prints on the Centauri Carbon.

 #### Temperature Settings